What is asthma?

 Asthma is a chronic respiratory condition that usually develops during childhood.
 It occurs when the airways in the lungs become inflamed (swollen) and constrict (become smaller), making breathing difficult.

-- Individualized care program
+- Individualized care programs

 - Early treatment